-The LSC's existing stream buffer areas should be seamlessly integrated with the Loop, offering passive outdoor experiences.
+The LSC's existing stream buffer areas should be integrated with the Loop, offering passive outdoor experiences.
 The on-road hard surface portion of the Muddy Branch Trail Corridor intersects the Plan area at the southwest corner of the Belward property, and should connect to the rest of the Countywide trail system.

 Not all open space can or should be publicly owned and managed.
-Public amenity spaces in new developments will provide needed recreation and open space.
-Public parks and publicly accessible open spaces should complement each other and be seamlessly integrated to create a cohesive pattern of open space.
+Public amenity spaces in new developments will provide recreation and open space.
+Public parks and publicly accessible facilities and open spaces should complement each other and be seamlessly integrated to create a cohesive pattern of open space.

-The LSC Loop should:
+The LSC Loop will:

-- Create a primary recreational feature that connects the districts, destinations, and open spaces throughout the area. - Provide connections to area amenities, including the historic Belward Farm, retail destinations, the proposed high school and elementary school, and the natural path system through the stream buffer areas. - Connect destinations by paths and trails. - Integrate regulated green spaces such as wetlands, streams, and forest conservation easements to provide passive recreational experiences. - Provide connections to Traville Local Park in LSC South.
+- create a primary recreational feature that connects the districts, destinations, and open spaces throughout the area - provide connections to area amenities, including the historic Belward Farm, retail destinations, the proposed high school and elementary school, and the natural path system through the stream buffer areas - connect destinations by paths, including stream valley park trails such as Muddy Branch - integrate regulated green spaces such as wetlands, streams, and forest conservation easements to provide passive recreational experiences - provide connections to Traville Local Park in LSC South.